DigitalHarborFoundation/scratch-to-js/README.md

 5. Hit the **Stop** icon when done!

+The key benefit of using the web editor is that the interface is similar to Scratch in that there is a Play button to run your program and a Stop button to end it.
+This is conceptually similar to the Green Flag/Red Stop Sign in Scratch, and is also a great way to quickly demonstrate code.

+The web editor is also a great way to prototype some ideas or to jump in and start experimenting with p5!
+Lots can be learned by tweaking and _playing_ with the code, so I'd encourage you to have new learners jump right in!
+This removes the additional complexity of setting up a text editor and running a preview server.
+However, there is much room for additional learning around those concepts.
+Our youth did use a text editor and live server in previous JavaScript courses and there is lots of benefit to this approach.

 Check out the [Getting Started](https://p5js.org/get-started/) section on the p5js site for a deeper introduction to p5, especially if you're interested in using a text editor/live server.

 ## Table of Contents